 Participants in the sessions engaged in a collaborative inquiry process for five individual topic sessions related to educator shortages, including:

 - Leveraging Educator Preparation Programs (EPPs) and engaging teacher candidates to fill learning gaps;

 - Developing policies and guidance on educator layoffs.

-Participants will learn from one another through structured/facilitated conversations led; consider implications for professional learning, policy, collective bargaining, equitable access, and short- and long-term outcomes; share insights and develop solutions to COVID-specific educator shortages; gain access to available tools and resources curated for each topic area.
+Participants learned from one another through structured/facilitated conversations led; considered implications for professional learning, policy, collective bargaining, equitable access, and short- and long-term outcomes; shared insights and develop solutions to COVID-specific educator shortages; gained access to available tools and resources curated for each topic area.